 With Denny’s taste, that was at least a 10 million dollar tantrum.
 I winced, imagining the staff having to sort through the mess.
 Probably getting used to it by now.

-“The doctor says he’s fine.
-He’s not unwell in any distinct psychological sense, and all the imaging is clean.
-He’s working fine on any diagnosable human level—save his usual idiosyncrasies.
+“Doctor says he’s fine.
+Not unwell in any distinct psychological sense, all the imaging is clean.
+Save his usual idiosyncrasies, there’s nothing anyone can say is wrong with him.
 He just… wants what he wants.”

 What he wanted was to leave reality.